Werreales/factbooks/politics/government.md

 title: Government
 ---

-The Government of Werreales, officially the Federal Government of Werreales (上来連邦政府, FGoW), is the governing institution of the Imperial Federation of Werreales.
+The Government of Werreales, officially the Federal Government of Werreales (abbreviated GoW), is the governing institution of the Imperial Federation of Werreales.
 Its structure works on the principles of federalism, ministerial cooperation and democracy.
-The modern form of the Government, that is the federal system in which Werreales is currently governed, was put in place by Prime Minister AKIRA Junpei on November, 2018 the 30<sup>th</sup> by a national referendum.
+The modern form of the Government, that is the [federal system](#federal-administration) in which Werreales is currently governed, was put in place by Prime Minister AKIRA Junpei on November, 2018 the 30<sup>th</sup> by a national referendum.

 ---